Renddslow/messiah-reader/content/intro.md

 lastPageOfWeek: true
 ---

-Welcome to our reader.
+Welcome!
 Throughout this sermon series we're exploring the Bible as a unified story that leads to Jesus through six core identities and vocations of Christ.

 In this introduction we want to introduce to a few concepts that have informed the way this reader will work.
 You'll watch a few videos and read about how we put this together and what we hope for you to learn.